tushar-c23/Business-Landing-Page/progress.md

 2. Second is of size 4/12.
 It has an image.
 Both the columns are responsive to window size and change accordingly to accomodate.
 On mobile the image comes first and then the content column.

+Completed the "on focus" section.

+Completed the features section.
+It has several elements:
+- 6 different feature buttons/tabs which toggle the tab content displayed.
+Each tab contains:
+  - An image
+  - A heading
+  - A description
+  - An unordered list of description
+  - A footnote

+Completed the "Our Services" section.
+It has several elements:
+- A heading
+- A description
+- 6 services.
+Where each service has:
+  - An image (responsive to hover)
+  - An icon
+  - A heading
+  - A description